samcunliffe/2025-12-01-supergit/slides.md

 # Our plan

 - A tour of the most useful features.
-- Parallel universe management.
+  - Branching, rebasing.
-- Time travelling.
+  - Log, checkout.
-- Saving your life.
+  - Revert, soft reset.
-- Making friends.
+  - Collaboration, pull requests, bug reports, ettiquette.
 - This is not really an introduction to `git` (sorry!)

 ---